 Sólveig Anna negotiates on the basis of a mandate from the negotiation committee of Efling.
 The committee, consisting of Efling members, takes decisions on negotiations, such as whether to refer talks to the state mediator or to stop negotiations.
 It also puts draft agreements and strikes to a membership vote.

 February 13: A meeting at the state mediator.
 SA presents an offer.
-It will now be reviewed and discussed on Friday.

 February 6: A meeting at the state mediator.
 SA's working time proposals decisively rejected, allowing us to move forward to wage negotiations.
 Read more about it here.

 February 1: A meeting at the state mediator about the demands of Efling.
 Efling wants equality to increase during the contract period.
 That was discussed, along with the expanded role of union representatives.

 January 30: A meeting at the state mediator.
 SA presented its ideas about a new wage system.

 January 28: A meeting at the state mediator about demands of the unions, except demands on wages.
 VR and Efling introduced their demands and discussed them with representatives of SA.

 January 24: Representatives of Efling in subgroups of the SGS federation, discussing parts of the general agreements for specific professions, talk about the state of discussions.
 All negotiations on wage-related issues have been referred to the "big table", where the biggest disputes are discussed.
 The head of Efling and Stefán Ólafsson presented the results of the ASÍ tax committee.

 January 23: Meeting at the state mediator.
 "We are at the beginning of radical class struggle in Iceland," says the head of Efling after the meeting.
 "This is becoming clearer to me with every meeting."

 January 22: The Prime Minister's action group on housing presents its report.
 Read our response.